 1. Hardwood Kitchen Flooring

-2. Kitchen Floor Tiles
+2. Tile Kitchen Flooring

 Porcelain tile is harder and more water-resistant than ceramic tile, so it doesn't need to be sealed.
 It wears better than ceramic tile, too.